How does this medication work? What will it do for me?

-Breast-feeding: This medication passes into breast milk.
+Breast-feeding: This medication may pass into breast milk.
 If you are a breast-feeding mother and are taking tetrahydrocannabinol - cannabidiol, it may affect your baby.
 Breast-feeding is not recommended while using this medication.

 Children: The safety and effectiveness of using this medication have not been established for children.
-This medication should not be used in children under 18 years of age.
+This medication should not be used for children under 18 years of age.

 Seniors: The safety and effectiveness of this medication have not been established for seniors.
 Seniors using this medication should be monitored closely by their doctor.

 What other drugs could interact with this medication?